Aman035/Aman035/README.md

 <h1 align="center">Hi , I'm Aman Gupta <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

-<h4 align="center">I'm a senior studying computer science at IIIT-S and I'm passionate about coding, innovation, and taking on new challenges.
-I'm constantly seeking opportunities to learn new things and explore different fields.
-I have a particular affinity for open-source projects and enjoy contributing to the community as much as possible.
-In my free time, you can find me experimenting with new technologies, brainstorming project ideas, or taking long walks to clear my mind.</h4>
+<h4 align="center">I'm a Computer Science graduate from IIIT-S, passionate about coding and innovation.
+I thrive on challenges and am always eager to learn and explore different fields.
+My interest in open-source projects has led me to contribute to the community, enjoying the spirit of collaborative development.
+Beyond academics, I'm enthusiastic about experimenting with new technologies and brainstorming project ideas.
+My free time often finds me on long walks, which help me clear my mind and spark creativity.</h4>
 <br>

 ## 🛠️ My Skills